-Alison Marklein (right) is Eion’s Senior Scientist, leading fieldwork, theory, and modeling to enhance how Eion practices enhanced rock weathering.
+Alison Marklein (right) served as Eion’s Senior Scientist, leading fieldwork, theory, and modeling to enhance how Eion practices enhanced rock weathering.
 She received her PhD in Global Ecology and Biogeochemistry from UC Davis and holds a BA in Computational Biology from Cornell.

 Kelly Tucker (left) served as Eion’s Junior Staff Scientist and Chemical Hygiene Officer after studying Plant Sciences at UC Davis.
 She just wrapped up her time at Eion to head to UC Berkeley to continue researching enhanced rock weathering as a PhD student.

 Q: Tell us about your path to becoming a scientist.

 I love asking questions nobody knows the answers to.
 After my PhD, I worked in academia and eventually transitioned to industry because I wanted to see my research applied and focused on solutions.

 I studied plant sciences at UC Davis, emphasizing crop breeding and crop production.
 Once I graduated, I was primarily looking for roles that would help the environment.
 I ultimately decided to work for Eion because of the team.
 I love working with female scientists and wanted Alison to be my boss.